be-hase/honoumi/README.md

 # Honoumi
-Honoumi is a Simple High-performance RESTful Framework (for JSON).
+Honoumi is a High-performance RESTful Micro-framework (for JSON).

 ## Feature